 - Scenic Mount Yashima on the outskirts of Takamatsu was the site of the final battle between the Minamoto and Taira Clans.

 - Gojo Bridge in Kyoto was supposedly where Yoshitsune first met his famed retainer, the fearsome warrior monk Benkei.
-The scene is referenced in many souvenirs, artistic products, etc.
+The scene is referenced in many Japanese souvenirs and artistic products.

 Japan’s Handsomest Samurai?

 References, artworks, and statues of Yoshitsune are common throughout Japan, particularly at locations historically associated with him.
 He is almost always portrayed as a charismatic young man in traditional Japanese armor, flanked by an imposing Benkei.

 While pop culture boosted the international popularity of Japanese historical figures like Yoshitsune, it did quite the opposite for Sengoku (warring states) Warlord Oda Nobunaga.

 The first of the “Three Unifiers” of feudal Japan, Oda Nobunaga is frequently portrayed in manga and video games as brutal, bloodthirsty, and even demonic.
 Resulting notoriety is further worsened by the historical fact that Nobunaga died by ritual suicide after his retainers rebelled and surrounded him in a burning temple.
 Going by the final act of his life, it indeed seems the case that Oda Nobunaga was a monster.
 A bloodthirsty warlord who ultimately suffered his due comeuppance in the hands of his own soldiers.